drsagher/MCASCE/00_BASR/Readme.md

 - Study DBMS concepts: SQL queries, NoSQL data modeling
 - Familiarize with Internet and IT protocols and cloud platforms (e.g., AWS, Azure)
 - Solve sample aptitude tests focusing on robotics, AI, and cloud engineering

+## Additional material

+Additional material provides supplementary resources to enhance learning and understanding.
+It can include articles, videos, podcasts, or exercises that offer further insights and perspectives on a topic.
+This extra content helps learners deepen their knowledge, explore new ideas, and apply concepts in practical ways.